Preview edition — final version pending city review.

 Flood Protection Underway

-On April 30, the City broke ground on a new $12 million pump station, a major step in reducing flood risk and moving stormwater out of our neighborhoods faster during heavy rain.
+On April 30, the City broke ground on the new $12 million C-14 Pump Station, a major step in reducing flood risk and moving stormwater out of our neighborhoods faster during heavy rain.
+Students from Silver Lakes Middle and North Broward Academy of Excellence joined city and county officials at the groundbreaking.
 Crews and residents also placed a time capsule at the site, to be opened in 2051.
+The groundbreaking was covered by WSVN 7News.

 “I remember in 2018, we had water above my knee at several areas, and to know that this is happening right now is unbelievable.”